Erikvv/array-slicing-cpp/README.md

           cout<< v << " ";

          // this performs a copy (no '&' after auto)
-         // computing array.size() at compiletimeis not widely supported yet auto pizza = slice<2,subvals.size()>(subvals)
+         // computing array.size() at compiletime is not widely supported yet auto pizza = slice<2,subvals.size()>(subvals)

          // prints "50 60"